 Costs tied to the settlement will reduce earnings by 4 cents to 6 cents a share in the fiscal third quarter, Walgreen said today in a statement.
 Analysts project adjusted earnings of 91 cents, the average of 19 estimates in a Bloomberg survey.

 “We have worked closely with DEA over the past several months to reach this agreement, which concludes the DEA’s review of our operations,” Kermit Crawford, president of Walgreen’s pharmacy, health and wellness services businesses, said in an e-mailed statement.

 Walgreen’s agreement with the DEA comes nine months after the pharmacy chain sued the agency over its ban on shipments of controlled substances from the Jupiter facility.
 The DEA concluded that shoddy drug-handling practices made the facility a public-safety threat.

-Today’s action is part of a crackdown by the agency on retail pharmacies and drug distributors for high sales of oxycodone in Florida, considered by U.S. officials to be the epicenter of prescription drug abuse.
+The ban was part of a DEA crackdown on retail pharmacies and drug distributors for high sales of oxycodone in Florida, considered by U.S. officials the epicenter of prescription drug abuse.

-Federal officials contended that the Lakeland, Florida, distribution center posed a public safety threat by shipping large quantities of oxycodone to pharmacies, including CVS.
+Federal officials contended that Cardinal’s Lakeland, Florida, distribution center posed a public-safety threat by shipping large quantities of oxycodone to pharmacies.